GeekyReaper/mister-launcher/readme.md

     restart: unless-stopped
 ```
 **Important**:
-- The image does not contain the and it should be defined as a second service
+- The image does not contain mongodb, it should be defined as a second sesrvice.
 - Create a volume to persist the media retrieved from the ScreenScrapper site.

 ## Initialization